sebdeol/driverless-car/README.md

 This classes have been developed with encapsulation and separation of concerns in mind.
 This allows for better maintainability and extensibility down the line.

-Automated tests have been written with `pytest` for each class to ensure their functionality works as expected.
+Automated tests have been written using `pytest` for each class to ensure their functionality works as designed.

 ## Future Improvements

 With more time, here are a few things that could be improved:

 Navigation Algorithms: The navigation algorithm could be improved by implementing a more advanced path-finding algorithm like Dijkstra's or A*.
+(Rachmawati and Gustin, 2020)

 Detailed Environment and Sensor Simulation: Currently, object detection is randomised for simplicity.
 In a real-world scenario, a detailed environment with real obstacles would make the simulation more engaging.

-Support more User Interactions: The UserInteraction class could be extended to support more commands and provide a richer interaction for the user such as phone interaction, radio support and why not video games like in a Tesla car.
+Support more User Interactions: The `UserInteraction` class could be extended to support more commands and provide a richer interaction for the user such as phone interaction, radio support or even video games like in a Tesla car.
+(Lambert, 2022)

 Machine Learning Integration: The use of machine learning could improve decision-making, object detection, and user preferences adaptation, leading to a more intelligent car.

 These improvements could bring the simulation closer to the complexity of a real driverless car system while maintaining the code's modularity and extensibility.

+## References

+Python (2023).
+Python. [online] Python.org.
+Available from: https://www.python.org/.
+[Accessed 16 July 2023].

+Rachmawati, D. and Gustin, L. (2020).
+Analysis of Dijkstra’s Algorithm and A* Algorithm in Shortest Path Problem.
+Journal of Physics: Conference Series, 1566, p.012061.
+DOI:https://doi.org/10.1088/1742-6596/1566/1/012061.

+Lambert, F. (2022).
+Tesla launches Steam in its cars with thousands of games. [online] Electrek.
+Available from: https://electrek.co/2022/12/13/tesla-launches-steam-cars-games/.
+[Accessed 16 July 2023].